Deseret (Book of Mormon): Proposed State of Deseret

 The provisional 1849 boundaries of the State of Deseret, named after the word for honeybees in the Book of Mormon.
 The proposed boundary of Deseret is the dotted line, while the Utah Territory is blue and outlined in black; boundaries are not exact.

 Deseret was proposed as a name for the U.S. state of Utah.
-Brigham Young—governor of Utah Territory from 1850 to 1858 and president of the LDS Church from 1847 to 1877—favored the name as a symbol of industry.
+Brigham Young—governor of Utah Territory from 1851 to 1858 and president of the LDS Church from 1847 to 1877—favored the name as a symbol of industry.
 Young taught that Church members should be productive and self-sufficient, a trait he had perceived in honeybees.

 The Mormons petitioned for statehood as the State of Deseret during 1849–50, but the petition was rejected by the U.S. Congress because of the vast size of the relatively unpopulated area that was controlled by the LDS Church.
 Instead, the federal government created Utah Territory.

 Some vestiges of the name survive.
-For example, the state symbol of Utah is a beehive; this emblem is represented on both the state seal, state flag, and marker shields for state highways.
+For example, the state symbol of Utah is a beehive; this emblem is represented on the state seal, state flag, and marker shields for state highways.
 The state nickname is the "Beehive State" and the honeybee is Utah's official "state insect".
 The Salt Lake Bees are a minor league baseball team representing Utah in the Pacific Coast League.
 Named after the original Salt Lake Bees (PCL, 1915–26), they were formerly known as the Buzz (1994–2000) and the Stingers (2001–05).
 "Deseret" appears twice on the Utah stone located on the 220 ft landing of the Washington Monument.